1. Homekeyboard_arrow_right

 Curator: Sandra Iturriaga

-Sandra Iturriaga Biography: Architect from the Catholic University of Chile, Master in Architecture from the Escola Tècnica Superior d’Arquitectura de Barcelona, and PhD in Architecture and Urban Studies from UC.
-Director of Mapocho 42K Lab, an applied research laboratory that, together with a multidisciplinary team, develops urban and landscape projects which have been awarded in competitions and biennials.
-Since 1997, she has been a professor at the School of Architecture of the Catholic University of Chile, authoring multiple research projects and publications, including “Cristián Valdés.
-The Measure of Architecture”.
+Sandra Iturriaga is a UC architect, Master in Architecture from the Escola Tècnica Superior d’Arquitectura de Barcelona, and PhD in Architecture and Urban Studies from UC.
+She is also the Director of Mapocho 42K Lab, an applied research laboratory that, together with a multidisciplinary team, develops urban and landscape projects which have been awarded in competitions and biennials.
+Since 1997, she has been a Professor at the UC School of Architecture, authoring multiple research projects and publications, including Cristián Valdés.
+La medida de la arquitectura (Ediciones ARQ, 2008).

 Exhibition 2 – May 20 to July 10